GuzeevIosif/slot-ml-service/Readme.md

 In order to run service, you need firstly specify your `user_token` in `service/model/model.env` file.

 Use mock traffic generator for testing purposes: set `TRAFFIC_URL=http://mock_query_generator:5000/`.
 Mock traffic generator will always return the same query.
-Also it supports all API's from real service.
+Also it supports all API's from real service (https://slot-ml.com/).